-- (1) The Winnebago County Board of Supervisors finds that livestock waste storage facilities, livestock facilities and the land application of livestock waste may cause pollution of the surface waters and ground waters of Winnebago County, and may result in actual or potential harm to the health and safety of County residents and transients, to livestock, aquatic life and other animals and plants, and to the property tax base of Winnebago County. - (2) The Winnebago County Board of Supervisors also finds that the USDA-NRCS Field Office Technical Guide, as used by the Department, provides the basis for effective and environmentally safe methods of construction, operation, and maintenance of livestock waste storage facilities and livestock facilities. - (3) The County of Winnebago permits operation of properly conducted agricultural operations within the county.
-If property is located near lands used for agricultural operations or included within an area zoned for agricultural purposes, it may be subject to conditions arising from such operations.
-These conditions may include, but are not limited to: noises, odors, lights, fumes, dust, operation of machinery, and the storage and disposal of manure.
-One or more of these conditions described may occur as a result of any agricultural operation, which is in conformance with existing laws and regulations and accepted customs and standards.
+- (1) The Winnebago County Board of Supervisors finds that storage of livestock wastes in facilities and livestock facilities, and the land application of livestock waste, may cause pollution of the surface waters and ground waters of Winnebago County and may result in actual or potential harm to the health and safety of Winnebago County residents and transients, to livestock, aquatic life and other animals and plants, and to the property tax base of Winnebago County. - (2) The Winnebago County Board of Supervisors also finds that the USDA-NRCS Field Office Technical Guide, as used by the Department, provides the basis for effective and environmentally-safe methods of construction, operation, and maintenance of livestock waste storage facilities and livestock facilities. - (3) Winnebago County permits operation of properly conducted agriculture operations within the County.
+If property is located near lands used for agricultural operations or is included within an area zoned for agricultural purposes it may be subject to conditions arising from such operations.
+These conditions may include but are not limited to the following: noises, odors, lights, fumes, dust, operation of machinery, and the storage and disposal of manure.
+One or more of these conditions described may occur as a result of any agricultural operation which is in conformance with existing laws and regulations and accepted customs and standards.
 Those residing near an agricultural area should be prepared to accept such outcomes as a normal and necessary aspect of living in a county with strong rural character and an active agricultural sector.
-Winnebago County has the Land Conservation Committee assist in the resolution of any livestock waste management disputes, which might arise between residents of the county regarding agricultural operations.
+Winnebago County has established the Land Conservation Committee to assist in the resolution of any livestock waste management disputes regarding agricultural operations arising between residents of Winnebago County

-13.03 PURPOSE
+13.03 Purpose.

-The purpose of this Chapter is to assure the safe handling and spreading of livestock waste as well as to regulate the location, design, construction, alteration, operation, and maintenance of all livestock facilities and livestock waste transfer and storage facilities; and to regulate the abandonment/closure of livestock waste transfer and storage facilities in order to prevent water pollution, protect the health and safety of residents and transients, prevent the spread of disease, and promote the prosperity and general welfare of the citizens of Winnebago County.
+(1) The purpose of this Chapter is to assure the safe handling and spreading of livestock waste as well as to regulate the location, design, construction, alteration, operation, and maintenance of all livestock facilities and livestock waste transfer and storage facilities; and to regulate the abandonment/closure of livestock waste transfer and storage facilities in order to prevent water pollution, protect the health and safety of residents and transients, prevent the spread of disease, and promote the prosperity and general welfare of the citizens of Winnebago County.

-13.04 INTERPRETATION
+13.04 Interpretation.

-The provisions of this Chapter of the Code shall be held to be minimum requirements and shall be liberally construed in favor of Winnebago County and shall not be deemed a limitation or repeal of any other power granted by Wisconsin Statutes.
-Each section, paragraph, sentence, clause, word and provision of this Chapter is severable and if any portion shall be deemed unconstitutional or invalid for any reason, such decision shall not affect the remainder of the Chapter nor any part there of other than the portion affected by such decision.
+(1) The provisions of this Chapter of the Code shall be held to be minimum requirements and shall be liberally construed in favor of Winnebago County and shall not be deemed a limitation or repeal of any other power granted by Wisconsin Statutes.
+Each section, paragraph, sentence, clause, word, and provision of this Chapter shall be severable, and if any portion shall be deemed unconstitutional or invalid for any reason, such decision shall not affect the remainder of the Chapter nor any part thereof other than the portion affected by such decision.

-13.05 JURISDICTION
+13.05 Jurisdiction.

-This Chapter shall apply to all unincorporated areas of Winnebago County.
+(1) This Chapter shall apply to all unincorporated areas of Winnebago County.

-13.06 EFFECTIVE DATE
+13.06 Effective Date.

-This Chapter shall become effective upon the date following its County publication.
+(1) This Chapter shall become effective upon the date following its County publication.

-13.07 DEFINITIONS
+13.07 Definitions.